I am an artist who is always exploring different materials, tools, and processes.

 Although there are many online resources that explain how to make chalk paint, the simplest way is to add a slurry of pure calcium carbonate to latex paint.
 The prepared chalk paint can be applied directly to bare or sanded wood.
 When fully dry, this paint can then be sanded with fine sandpaper before being top coated.
 For interior wood and related porous surfaces, chalk paint is an effective primer.

 Many modern paints are sold as primer/paint in one coating for frugal shoppers who want to minimize time on home DIY projects.
 The problem is that these all-for-one paints usually require multiple coats and adhesion might be compromised.
 Instead, a single can of paint be used for priming and painting separately.
 By adding chalk, a superior primer is created, and the remaining paint can be tinted or mixed with another color of paint for the topcoat.

 The following is provided just as a starting point.
 You may need to adjust the formula to suit your needs.
 This recipe is based on flat or matte latex paint.
 If you have semigloss or gloss, then your chalk amounts will be higher.

 - 1/2 quart of flat or matte latex paint

 I normally recommend distilled water for crafts and painting, but when mixing chalk with water, we are adding what is already there.
 It is important to make a slurry of the chalk before adding to the paint to limit any lumps of chalk of forming in the paint.

 Put the chalk into a separate container, and add warm tap water until a smooth slurry is obtained through mixing.
-It should be like a heavy whipping cream consistency.
-This is basically a dispersion of sorts, and you add this to your latex paint.
-You’ll notice that even though you have added water to the, mix the new paint is actually thicker.
-DO NOT THIN!
+It should be like a heavy whipping cream in consistency.
+This is basically a dispersion of sorts; you will add this to your latex paint.
+You’ll notice that even though you have added water to the mix, the new paint is actually thicker.
+Do not thin!
 The viscosity helps keep everything suspended.
 Periodically stirring while applying coats is required.